MPLS Segment Routing, Part 2: Junos Config!

 When I was first learning SR-MPLS, one thing that really confused me was how exactly you’d go about choosing the label block you want to allocate to your node SIDs.
 What if you choose a block of MPLS labels that’s already in use?

 For example, let’s say you chose label block 800000 to 808999 like in this example.
-Indeed, a lot of documentation and books that I’ve read on this stuff seem to start their label block at 800000 for some reason.
+Indeed, a lot of documentation and books that I’ve read on this stuff seem to start their label block at 800000 for some reason, which is why I also used it in this blog post.
+I don’t know if it’s just a random number, or if there’s actually some multi-vendor reason for choosing it.

 Through all of my reading, I was constantly screaming some questions in my mind: